mslineon/cart253-2023/projects/project1/Project-plan.md

     • Timer to catch 3 of each balls/bones
         - number that counts down using variable

-    • Display an amount of bones/ball caught
+    • Display an amount of bones/ball caught // decided to not do this one
         - create variables of the amount of bones (amountOfBones)
         - create variables of the amount of balls (amountOfBalls)
         - everytime Abi & ball or bones touches, then the number of bones/balls is counted